 Not only is concern and respect for others an important theme for humanistic therapy, but for SoCal Empowered as well.
-We are a family run facility equipped with industry-leading mental health and addiction recovery professionals.
+We are a family run facility equipped with industry-leading mental health recovery professionals.
 We focus on meeting each client where there are, and work hard to create a respectful relationship.

 If you or a loved one is battling a mental health disorder, give us a call today.
 Your journey towards personal growth and healing can start with us and humanistic therapy.